kittdotech/henry-gas-price/README.md

 ## Preparation

-You can run the script yourself to update the data and publish them to github : see [scripts README](scripts/README.md)
+You can run the script yourself to update the data: see [scripts README](scripts/README.md)